• Skip to main content

 Step 2 - Next, add in your garlic and season with salt and pepper.
 Then, add the cream and reduce the heat to low, allowing it to simmer and reduce until your pasta is ready.

-• This basic creamy Alfredo sauce lends itself well to lots of variations and substitutions.
-Red bell pepper and peas can be changed to spinach, tomato, asparagus, zucchini, artichokes or broccoli.
+• Variations & Substitutions - Red bell pepper and peas can be changed to spinach, tomato, asparagus, zucchini, artichokes or broccoli.
 You will just need to judge how long the vegetable you've selected should be cooked.
 Veggies that need more time, like zucchini or broccoli, can be sautéed longer at the beginning.
 Quick cooking veggies, like spinach, can be tossed in with the cream towards the end.

-• Pasta always goes well with a Simple Green Salad with an Easy Vinaigrette.
+• Serving Suggestions - Pasta always goes well with a simple green salad with an Easy Vinaigrette.
+Try these favorites:

 Can you eat Prosciutto raw?

 Yes!
 Prosciutto is a cured ham, meaning it's not really raw.
 You can eat it as it comes or cook it.
-It is delicious uncooked on Italian Subs with Giardiniera!
+It is delicious uncooked on Italian Subs with Giardiniera or crispy on Zucchini Mushroom Pasta with Crispy Prosciutto!

 Can you freeze Prosciutto?

 Yes, you can easily freeze prosciutto!
-You can use chopped frozen prosciutto in bowtie pastas like this one, no need to thaw.
+You can use chopped frozen prosciutto in this bowtie pasta, no need to thaw.

 More Favorite Pastas!